Elfin-Jedi/Angband-4.0.5/readme.txt

 To-do (eventually (a reminder for myself)):

-Finish uploading edit files with normal line endings: object.txt, object-base.txt, p-race.txt.
+Finish uploading edit files with normal line endings: object.txt, object-base.txt.

 Add rest of level 5 monsters from Unangband.